yujunz/gitlab.com-runbooks/howto/disable-chef-runs-on-a-vm.md

 Occasionally there will be a legitimate reason to stop Chef on a Chef managed GitLab VM.
-You should follow the following steps to ensure that it both communicates the reason for stopping Chef and prevents it someone else from starting it back up when it is stopped on purpose.
+You should follow the following steps to ensure that it both communicates the reason for stopping Chef and prevents someone else from starting the chef-client service when it is intentionally disabled.

 **Stopping Chef should never ben done unless it is absolutely needed and should never be stopped for more than 12 hours without a corresponding issue**